Department of Entertainment and Media Studies

 Grady College of Journalism and Mass Communication

-Grady College, its departments, and the University of Georgia are committed to increasing the diversity of its faculty and students, and sustaining a work and learning environment that is inclusive.
+The Franklin and Grady Colleges, their departments, and the University of Georgia are committed to increasing the diversity of its faculty and students, and sustaining a work and learning environment that is inclusive.
 Women, minorities and people with disabilities are encouraged to apply.
-The University is an EEO/AA institution.

 More about the department, college and university